Mi'ma'amakim

 Mi'ma'amakim (ממעמקים / "Out of the Depths") is the second album by the Idan Raichel Project, released in 2005 in Israel.

-The title track, reminiscent of the opening of (traditionally recited by Jews in times of distress), attracted similar airplay to that of his previous singles.

-The first and last tracks on the album feature the popular late Israeli singer Shoshana Damari.
+The title track, reminiscent of the opening of (traditionally recited by Jews in times of distress), gained significant airplay.
+The first and last tracks feature vocals by Shoshana Damari.

-In addition to more catchy tunes in Hebrew and Amharic, Raichel adds Arabic (in "Azini"), Zulu (in "Siyaishaya Ingoma"), Hindi (in "Milim Yafot Me'ele"), and Yemenite Hebrew to his linguistic repertoire.
+In addition to more catchy tunes in Hebrew and Amharic, the album includes vocals in Arabic ("Azini"), Zulu ("Siyaishaya Ingoma"), Hindi ("Milim Yafot Me'ele"), and Yemenite Hebrew.